Soumee99/Python-Projects/README.md

 # Python-Projects
-A collection of Python projects using some interesting datasets EDA,pandas,descriptive analysis.
+A collection of Python projects using some interesting datasets.
+ Driving out insights Performing EDA,pandas,descriptive analysis.

+For any queries contact soumeeeghosh.intern@gmail.com